-Rowan County's Planning Jurisdiction.
+Rowan County's Zoning Jurisdiction.

-Properties located in the critical area of the watershed are not eligible to be a Receiving Property but may be used as the Donating Property for projects outside the critical area
+Properties located in the critical area of the watershed are not eligible to be a Receiving Property but may be used as the Donating Property for projects outside the critical area.

-- Overall project density on the Receiving Property meets applicable built-upon area requirements (existing and proposed) as prescribed in section 21-33(2)(d).
-Builtupon area calculations from both properties including any remaining balance of the Donating Property shall be provided. - The Donating Property must be an existing or proposed tract of land having sufficient acreage or square footage to offset all, or requisite portion, of the built-upon area on the Receiving Property.
+- 2. Overall project density on the collective Receiving and donating Property meets applicable built-upon area requirements (existing and proposed) as prescribed in section 21-33(2)(d).
+Built-upon area received from the critical area of the watershed is still subject to the requirements of the critical area.
+Built-upon area calculations from both properties including any remaining balance of the Donating Property shall be provided. - 3.
+The Donating Property must be an existing or proposed tract of land having sufficient acreage or square footage to offset all, or requisite portion of the built-upon area on the Receiving Property.
+If the Donating Property will be a new tract and it is not exempt under sec.
+22-6, the new tract must meet all lot requirements except for road frontage.
 At a minimum, access shall be sufficient to provide vehicular access for tract maintenance. - 4.
 The Donating Property will remain in a perpetually undeveloped and vegetated or natural state and will be managed by one of the following means: - Conveyed and accepted by a local government as a public park or greenway; - b.
 Placed under a conservation easement or farmland preservation easement; or - c.
-Recorded plat and deed restriction; Applicants have the burden of demonstration to the Board of Commissioners their proposal will ensure perpetual compliance with this chapter. - 5.
-The following areas shall not be eligible for use as the Donating Property: - Any area within a floodway or nonencroachment area as identified on the Rowan County Flood Insurance Rate Maps.
+Recorded plat and deed restriction; Applicants have the burden of demonstration to the Board of Commissioners their proposal will ensure perpetual compliance with this chapter.